sfc-gh-twilenius/streamlit_in_snowflake_json_uploader/README.md

-Simple streamlit application that runs in Streamlit in Snowflake (SiS)
+Simple streamlit application that runs in Streamlit in Snowflake (SiS).
+Change the database, schema and object names to fit you environment.